ryantp/rnd-udp/README.md

                               (NOTE: gets called from batch file called `tkill.bat` (on local machine).)
 - checksum.py -- performs a rudamentary sha calculation of a file's contents
 - fibn.py -- simple fibonocci program, because why not?
-- makefile.py -- makes a file of .* type in the cwd
+- makefile.py -- makes a file of .* type in the cwd; a Win32 version of unix's `touch` function
 - textev.py -- from `http://usingpython.com/dl/evolutionText.py`; it's a cute little program, so why not?